 4. Teach them how to problem-solve.

-When our children leave the house for college or their careers, mom and dad will not be around the corner to correct or rescue them.
+When our children leave the house for college or careers, Mom and Dad will not be around the corner to correct or rescue them.
 Yes, we should be available to help, but we will not lurk over their shoulders.
 They need to know how to problem-solve on their own.
-For instance, they need to know how they can fight against the desire to look at porn.
+For instance, they need to know how to fight against the desire to look at porn.
 What will they do when they’re offered drugs?
-What if all their friends are drinking, getting drunk and pressuring them to join in?
+What if all their friends are drinking, getting drunk, and pressuring them to join in?

 They should speak to the authorities in their lives with politeness and respect.
-I’m so thankful my step-dad taught me to address men as “sir” and women as “ma’am.”
+I’m so thankful my stepdad taught me to address men as “sir” and women as “ma’am.”
 This small gesture has served me well in life.
-When your children make a bad grade on a test, don’t be that parent who calls/emails/texts their teacher.
-Coach your child to ask questions and fight their own battles.
-[Tweet This]
+When your children make a bad grade on a test, don’t be the parent who calls/emails/texts the teacher.
+Coach your children to ask questions and fight their own battles.

 I once heard parenting defined as “training your children so that they can leave.”
 Of course, there’s more to it than this, but I believe this is a great starting place as parents.
 Instead of doing it all for them and rescuing them at the first sign of trouble, let’s be parents who train our kids to leave.
-When they’re no longer under our roofs, we want them to make smart choices.
+This way, when they’re no longer under our roofs, they can make smart choices without our influence.

 Sound off: What advice would you give to helicopter parents?